darpa-i2o/memex-program-index/README.md

 [https://github.com/ViDA-NYU/domain_discovery_tool](https://github.com/ViDA-NYU/domain_discovery_tool)

 DDT is an interactive system that helps users explore and better understand a domain (or topic) as it is represented on the Web.
-DDT allows a domain expert to visualize and analyze pages returned by a search engine or a crawler, and easily provide feedback about relevance.
+DDT allows a domain expert to visualize and analyze pages returned by a search engine or a crawler and provide feedback about their relevance.
+Based on this feedback, the system guides the user in the creation of a model for the domain of interest.
+This model can then be used by a focused crawler such as ACHE to automatically discover and download a large number of web pages that belong to the domain.

 ## Extractors/NLP/Image processing